Creating Custom Modules

 )

-which can be added into teal
+}which can be added into teal apps using

-example_module(label = "Label for tab")
+example_module(label = "Label for tab").

 Components of a module